roylee0704/angular-signalr/README.md

 # angular-socket-signalr
-Angular wrapper of signalr in socket.io style.
+Angular wrapper for signalr in socket.io style.